-Lisocabtagene maraleucel (liso-cel) demonstrated statistically and clinically meaningful improvement in event-free survival (EFS) compared with the standard of care (SOC) as a second-line therapy in patients with relapsed or refractory large B-cell lymphoma (LBCL), according to results of a prespecified interim analysis of the phase 3 TRANSFORM study (NCT03575351) presented at the 63rd ASH Annual Meeting and Exposition.
+Lisocabtagene maraleucel (liso-cel) demonstrated a statistically and clinically meaningful improvement in event-free survival (EFS) compared with the standard of care (SOC) as a second-line therapy in patients with relapsed/refractory large B-cell lymphoma (LBCL), according to results of a prespecified interim analysis of the phase 3 TRANSFORM study (NCT03575351) presented at the 2021 American Society of Hematology Annual Meeting & Exposition.

-“Liso-cel is an autologous CD-19 directed, defined composition, 4-1BB CAR T cell product administered at equal target doses of CD8-positive and CD4-positive CAR T cells,” said Manali Kamdar, MD, clinical director of Lymphoma Services at the University of Colorado Hospital in Aurora.
+“Liso-cel is an autologous CD19-directed, defined composition, 4-1BB chimeric antigen receptor [CAR] T-cell product administered at equal target doses of CD8-positive and CD4-positive CAR T cells,” said Manali Kamdar, MD, clinical director of Lymphoma Services at the University of Colorado Hospital in Aurora.
 “Liso-cel has [previously] demonstrated efficacy and a manageable safety profile in patients with relapsed/refractory LBCL after at least 2 prior lines of therapy in the TRANSCEND NHL 001 study [NCT02631044].”

 The median follow-up in both arms was 6.2 months.

-To be eligible for the 1:1 randomized trial, patients had to be age 18 to 75 with aggressive non-Hodgkin lymphoma, including diffuse large b-cell lymphoma not otherwise specified (DLBCL NOS), high-grade B-cell lymphoma (HGBCL) with DLBCL histology, follicular lymphoma grade 3B, primary mediastinal large B-cell lymphoma, or T-cell/histiocyte rich large B-cell lymphoma.
-Patients needed to be refractory or relapsed for a maximum of 12 months after a first-line treatment containing an anthracycline and a CD20-targerted agent.
-The maximum ECOG performance status allowed was 1 and patients needed to be eligible for hematopoietic stem cell transplantation.
+To be eligible for the 1:1 randomized trial, patients had to be aged between 18 and 75 years and have aggressive non-Hodgkin lymphoma, including diffuse large B-cell lymphoma not otherwise specified (DLBCL NOS), high-grade B-cell lymphoma (HGBCL) with DLBCL histology, follicular lymphoma grade 3B, primary mediastinal large B-cell lymphoma, or T-cell/histiocyte-rich large B-cell lymphoma.
+Patients needed to be refractory or relapsed for a maximum of 12 months after a first-line treatment containing an anthracycline and a CD20-targeted agent.
+The maximum ECOG performance status allowed was 1 and patients needed to be eligible for hematopoietic stem cell transplantation (SCT).

-After screening plus leukapheresis and randomization, patient in the liso-cel arm received 100 x 106 CAR T cells and patients in the SOC arm received 3 cycles of salvage chemotherapy followed by high-dose chemotherapy plus autologous stem cell transplantation (ASCT).
-Crossover to the liso-cel arm was allowed if patients failed to respond by 9 weeks post-randomization, experienced disease progression (PD) at any time, or started a new antineoplastic therapy after ASCT.
-Investigators assessed response at weeks 9 and 18, as well as months 6, 9, 12, 18, 24, and 36.
+After screening plus leukapheresis and randomization, patients in the liso-cel arm received 100 x 106 CAR T cells and patients in the SOC arm received 3 cycles of salvage chemotherapy followed by high-dose chemotherapy plus autologous SCT (ASCT).
+Crossover to the liso-cel arm was allowed if patients failed to respond by 9 weeks post randomization, experienced disease progression (PD) at any time, or started a new antineoplastic therapy after ASCT.
+Investigators assessed response at weeks 9 and 18, as well as at months 6, 9, 12, 18, 24, and 36.

-The primary end point of the trial was EFS, defined as time from randomization to death due to any cause, PD, failure to achieve complete response (CR) or partial response (PR) by 9 weeks post-randomization, or the start of a new antineoplastic therapy, whichever occurs first.
-The key secondary end points were CR rate, progression-free survival (PFS), and overall survival (OS).
-Additional secondary end points included duration of response (DOR), objective response rate (ORR), and safety.
+The primary end point of the trial was EFS, defined as time from randomization to death due to any cause, PD, failure to achieve complete response (CR) or partial response by 9 weeks post randomization, or the start of a new antineoplastic therapy, whichever occurs first.
+The key secondary end points were CR rate, progressionfree survival (PFS), and overall survival (OS).
+Additional secondary end points included duration of response, objective response rate (ORR), and safety.
 The exploratory end points consisted of cellular kinetics and B-cell aplasia.